-Learning how to improve your concentration and focus will no doubt help your golf, but it will also provide you with a personal development skill that will transcend your golf scores into your daily life.
+Learning techniques for staying present in golf will do wonders for your scores.
+Being able to improve your concentration and focus will no doubt help your golf, but it will also provide you with a personal development skill that will transcend your golf scores into your daily life.

 Daily practice of even a minute or two will train your brain to focus automatically and you will see better results in everything you do.
 To execute every golf shot as best you can, you need to be in the “NOW”, solely in the present moment.
-Being in the present at all times is a key part of the learning the mental game and improving your scores.
+Staying present in golf is a key part of the mental game and improving your scores.
 The intensity of your focus on your objective is not clouded by thinking about what has happened, or what might happen.

-A good technique to stay in the present, and one that is used for exactly the same purpose in meditation, is to focus on breathing.
+A good technique for staying in the present in golf, and one that is used for exactly the same purpose in meditation, is to focus on breathing.
 When you feel your focus drifting to the past or future, notice your breathing and focus on what you see (the ball and the target).
 This clears the mind of negative chatter, reduces stress and allows you to be completely focused on your objective.
 You are living ONLY in the present moment and acting only with your subconscious mind.
-By learning to be more aware of your senses, you will learn the power of being more connected with reality.
+By learning to be more aware of your senses, you will learn the power of being more connected with the present.

-Try another exercise to practice staying in the present:
+Try another exercise to practice staying present in golf

 Ask yourself: “I wonder what my next thought will be?” and notice how long it is before a thought comes in.
 Practice this, trying to extend the time before a new thought comes in.
-This improves your ability to stay in the NOW.
+This improves your .
 Another way would be to focus on an object e.g. a golf ball and then notice when your mind drifts away from it.
 When it does, gently bring it back.
 Try to practice this daily, each time trying to increase your focus time.